open-source-labs/Chronos/examples/gRPC/README.md

 Each microservice has its own server, which receives requests from both the client and from other microservices.
 Books, Customers, and Orders also have their own databases, which they can query to respond to those requests.

+## Additional Documentation

+For additional information on how Chronos works this example, please review the gRPC section in the [Chronos NPM Package README](../../chronos_npm_package/README.md).

 ## Getting Started w/ gRPC Example Microservices

 Follow **'main'** branch [README](../../README.md) steps: Pre-Installation, Install Dependencies before start.